Base4Security/BUDA/docs/Activities.rst

    - **Assigned User Profiles:** Select the user profiles that will perform the activity.

-Configuring Activities in BUDA
+Configuring Activity types in BUDA
 -------------------------------
 Setting up activities involves several steps:

-- **Defining Activity Profiles:**
+- **Manual Creation:**
    Customize the types of actions to be simulated for each user profile.
 This can include selecting from predefined activity templates or creating custom sequences.

 .. image:: /images/activities/activity_type_creation_interface.png
    :alt: Screenshot of the Activities Configuration Interface
    :align: center
    :width: 80%

+- **Assisted Generation:**
    Use the LLMs to assist in the activity type creation process.
 The LLMs can provide insights on the activity design to enhance the simulation strategy.

 .. image:: /images/activities/activity_type_creation_assisted.png